TSGECO/tsg/doc/tsg.md

 5. **Representation**: The read IDs in each node's `reads` field implicitly define the continuity relationships in the graph, while the read types determine the continuity constraints.

+### Graph Namespace

+1. **Independent Graphs**: Each graph defined with the graph header (H graph graph_id) represents an independent transcript segment graph.
+2. **Element Qualification**: Each element ID is qualified with its graph ID using the format `graph_id:element_id`.
+3. **Scope**: Elements from one graph can only connect to other elements within the same graph, except through explicit inter-graph links.
+4. **Unique Identification**: The graph_id prefix ensures that element IDs are unique across the entire file, even if the same local ID appears in multiple graphs.

 ### Chains vs. Paths

 Chains and paths serve fundamentally different purposes in the TSG format: